Find Affordable College Courses

 Full Liberal Arts / Sciences & Humanities at Northwest Mississippi Community College Report

-East Central Community College came in at #9 in this year’s edition of the Best Liberal Arts & Humanities Schools in Mississippi ranking.
+East Central Community College ranked #9 on this year’s Best Liberal Arts & Humanities Schools in Mississippi list.
 East Central Community College is a small public school located in the rural area of Decatur.

 Liberal Arts / Sciences & Humanities majors at East Central Community College take out an average of $6,500 in student loans while working on their egree.